eabili0/gowebbuilder/README.md

 This is a public service repository that puts together in a single docker image all dependencies one might need to build his/her golang web projects.

+# Example

+The folder `example` holds a sample Dockerfile to show how one could write it without having to deal with the `go get...` madness.

+Check it out!

 # How to Contribute

 Fork it and open a Pull Request with your dependency added to the `main.go` file.